 Living with a serious illness involves experiences that can make us feel alone.
 Family members may also feel alone with the uncertainties and concerns this entails.
 The Norwegian Lung Cancer Society therefore aims to provide a community for people in the same situation.
-We have peer support persons who are patients, as well as family members who have gone through the process of the disease, and who have been trained to provide support to others who have found themselves in the same situation.
+We have peer support persons who are patients, as well as family members who have gone through the process of the disease and have been trained to provide support to others who have found themselves in the same situation.

 You can contact the Norwegian Lung Cancer Society's peer support persons directly.
-See the list of our peer support persons on our website: www.lungekreftforeningen.no/likepersontjenesten You can also send an e-mail to likeperson@lungekreftforeningen.no lungekreftforeningen.no/ stott-oss/bli-medlem
+See the list of our peer support persons on our website: www.lungekreftforeningen.no/likepersontjenesten lungekreftforeningen.no/ stott-oss/bli-medlem